maxwellito/hexabeat/README.md

 ### Can I build my own liveset file?

 Yes you can!
 [Follow these instruction to build your own liveset](#build-your-own-liveset-file)

+### Can I build my own algorithm to process commits?

+Not for now, but I can imagine adding them as part of the liveset config and load them via ES6 modules.
+But for now I just wanted to release the project and move on.

 # Build your own liveset file